 CCAA acknowledges that we make our homes on the traditional lands of the Mary's River or Ampinefu Band of the Kalapuya.
 Subsequent to the Willamette Valley Treaty of 1855, Kalapuya people were forcibly removed to reservations in Western Oregon.
 Today, living descendants of these people are a part of the Confederated Tribes of Grand Ronde Community of Oregon and the Confederated Tribes of the Siletz Indians.

 As such, we desire respect and care for the land and its people.
-Impactful change, locally and in the broader community will be brought about by educating and engaging our neighbors to work toward individual, societal, and governmental progress in curtailing excessive greenhouse gas emissions.
+Impactful change, locally and in the broader community, will be brought about by educating and engaging our neighbors to work toward individual, societal, and governmental progress in curtailing harmful greenhouse gas emissions.